+And when I hashtag a word that is misspelled, it means I did it on purpose.
 Some of these I came up with and some of these I picked up while loitering these internets.

 Anywho, this has been a long time overdue.
 It’s a glossary of some of my favorite words, phrases and faces.
 Getchu a piece!

 Also, yes, I use these in real life too.

 The Luvvie Glossary

 ALLATAHM – Since “all the time” doesn’t have the same ring to it.

 Alphet – This means “outfit.”
 I got it from one of the Dumbest Tweets of 2011.
 Someone actually thought “outfit” was spelled like this and it has stuck with me since.

 AMISH – This is “homage” (as in “pay homage”), also brought to us by one of the Dumbest Tweets of 2011.
 Ever since I saw it used like this, my life has been richer for it.
 Example: “Pay AMISH to the legends!”